 If you’re renting a room, you might find that your housemates (also on wfh) might get a bit noisy, especially if their work involves being on the phone from 9 to 5.
 Short of finding a new place to rent, try earplugs or noise-cancelling headphones.

 To appease landlords who complain about the increased usage of electricity and gas, you might want to request for lower monthly rent so you can pay utilities separately.
 (Get that in writing!)
 Or, offer to pay for the next aircon servicing.
 Reach an understanding amicably, as you probably wouldn’t want to sour the relationship moving forward.

 Working from home will definitely be part of the 2020 zeitgeist.
 Now that businesses across various industries are realising that #wfh can be productive, we won’t be surprised if it becomes the new norm.
 Perhaps not a full week, but one or two days that could make all the difference for work-life balance!

 Working from home, yay or nay?
-Voice your thoughts in our comments section or on our Facebook community page.
+Voice your thoughts in our comments section below.

 Don't Miss Out On The Only EC Launch of 2024: Lumina Grand